danchanka/docusaurustest/docs/EXTERNAL_operator.md

     bodyStrExpr

 [Expression](Expression.md).
 Continuation of http request string in BODY.
-Relevant when BODY has &gt; 1 parameter.
+Relevant when BODY has > 1 parameter.
 If not specified, the parameters are passed in multipart format.

 *headersPropertyId*